BrerDawg/hrir_cmdline/README.md

 Requires 'libsofa' and all its dependencies, get it from github and follow its build instructions, fortunately it also provides the all the libraries it depends on, in ../API_Cpp-master/libsofa/dependencies/lib/linux/

-If you don't want to install libsofa into your system folders, you can edit this app's Makefile and point paths to where you built libsofa, NOTE: the ordering of library filenames does matter.
+You will need to edit this app's Makefile and point paths to where you built libsofa, NOTE: the ordering of library filenames does matter.
 Path examples:

 INCLUDE= -I/home/you/API_Cpp-master/libsofa/src/     etc etc LIBS= -L/home/you/API_Cpp-master/libsofa/dependencies/lib/linux/ -L/home/you/API_Cpp-master/libsofa/build/   etc etc